GT-EmoryMINDlab/Variational_Autoencoder_for_Resting-state_FMRI/README.md

     b.
 Run "VAE/VAE_analysis/train_test_split.m", which generates a dataset called "Resting_State_GSR_segments.mat" that is ready for training the networks.
 The dataset contains fMRI segments as individual data points.

     c.
 Run "main.py".
 In the function, it creates an object "VAE_model" defined in "myVAE.py".
 There are 4 functions in the class "VAE_model": constructor, data_partition(), training() and testing().
-You can change hyperparameters like model_flag = 3, hidden_size = 32, trial = 0, beta = 4 to others and the result would be saved in a separate file with corresponding name
+You can change hyperparameters like model_flag = 3, hidden_size = 32, trial = 0, beta = 4 to others and the result would be saved in a separate file with corresponding name.

 3. Visualization of results